 Telephone: 514-848-2424 ext.
 5602

-Kimberley Manning studies social movements, gender politics, and social welfare/development reform from a transnational perspective.
-Drawing on extensive fieldwork in rural Chinese villages and county archives, Dr. Manning has published articles on the origins of gender conflict in China's Great Leap Forward (1958-1960), co-edited a volume, Eating Bitterness, on the grassroots politics at work in China's Great Leap Famine (1959-1961), and is completing a major monograph on gender politics before, during, and after the Chinese Communist revolution.
-The primary conceptual work of the monograph is to delineate some of the possibilities and limits of "agency" as an explanatory tool in studies of social and political change.
-In the meantime, Dr. Manning has embarked upon two new projects: a team study of Sino-Tanzanian relations and a team study of the politics surrounding gender nonconforming children in Canada.
+Kimberley Manning studies social movements, gender politics, and social policy reform.
+Drawing on extensive fieldwork in rural Chinese villages and county archives, Dr. Manning has published articles on the origins of gender conflict in China's Great Leap Forward (1958-1960), and co-edited a volume, Eating Bitterness, on the grassroots politics at work in China's Great Leap Forward and Famine (1959-1961).
+Her monograph (under review), “Attachments: Personal Ties and Social Policy Reform in Revolutionary China,” shows how elite and grassroots party family networks contributed to the early successes and catastrophic losses of the first decade of the People’s Republic of China.
+Dr. Manning is also a participant on two SSHRC-funded team projects: a study of Sino-Tanzanian relations and a social action research study of gender nonconforming children in Canada.
 Dr. Manning received her doctorate from the University of Washington (2003), spent 2003-2004 as a postdoctoral fellow at the Center for East Asian Studies, Stanford University, and has previously held grants from SSHRC and FQRSC.
-She is currently the Principal Investigator of an Insight Development team grant from SSHRC entitled, ""Princess Boys, Trans Girls, and Queer Youth : Analyzing the Social, Educational, and Activist Worlds of Gender Nonconforming Children in Canada."

 POLI 202 Introduction to Political Science

 POLI 335 Politics of China

 POLI487D State and Society in China

 Chinese Politics, Comparative Politics, Gender and Politics, Social Movements, and Social Policy Reform.